 You could then use some of your pension to buy an annuity that pays your essential bills.
 This will give you peace of mind that the essentials will be taken care of no matter what.

-You could then drawdown the rest and use this for additional expenses, such as trips abroad or helping your children.
+You could then drawdown some and use this for additional expenses, such as trips abroad or helping your children.

 It’s a good idea to think about your retirement in advance.
 You will need to plan your finances and make some decisions about your lifestyle and expenses when you stop working.